The exponential map at a cuspidal singularity: Examples

 We consider surfaces $X\subset\R^3$ given as in \eqref{eqn:beta} with $\Xtilde=\partildX\times\R_+$ a cylinder, for different boundary curves $\partildX\subset\R^2$.
 We use the Euclidean metric on $\R^3$.
 Write coordinates on $\R^2$ as $u=(v,w)$.
 Recall that $S(v,w) = v^2 + w^2$, see Remark \ref{rem:S, gdm for Xtilde}. \begin{enumerate} \item If $\partildX$ is a circle centered at the origin then $S$ is constant, the geodesics of $X$ starting at the origin foliate the surface.
 This is obvious by rotational symmetry. \item If $\partildX$ is an ellipse centered at the origin,

 The function $S$ has two maxima at $(\pm c,0)$ and two minima at $(0,\pm b)$.
 The boundary $\partildX$ is simply tangent to the circles centered at the origin passing through these points.
-Since $\partildX$ bounds a strictly convex set containing the origin, Theorem \ref{thm: S close to const} is applicable, see Proposition \ref{prop:convex bound}.
+Since $\partildX$ bounds a strictly convex set containing the origin, the exponential map based at $0$ is a local homeomorphism by Theorem \ref{thm:convex bound}.
 There is one geodesic starting from each of the points $(0,\pm b)$, all the others start at $(\pm c,0)$. \item We now consider a circle not having the origin in its interior,